anapetrovska/ssacps_simulation/README.md

 Now ROS and the simulators should be ready.
 Before continuing make sure that these components are properly installed (Can you start ROS and the simulator?
 Does the simulator publish ROS messages for a ROS-based simulation?
 Are there any warnings or errors?).

-# Setting up the Use Cases
+# Setting up the system

-The use cases depend on several ROS packages.
+The simulated system depend on several ROS packages:

-For the Multi-Robot-Cleaning Use Case:
 - goal\_provider
 - map\_server
 - turtlebot3
 - ROS navigation stack (Kinetic release)
-- exploration\_monitor and morse\_internals\_publisher (optional)

-The optional packages are not necessarily needed for the functionality of the use cases but still installed.
-The two use cases rely on different packages.
-An important difference is that the multi-robot exploration use case needs the Melodic version of the navigation stack (to be precise of the costmap2D package), whereas the the multi-robot cleaning use case runs with the Kinetic version of the navigation stack - as we could observe an unexpected behavior when running it with the Melodic version.
-For this reason we recommend to only install the packages for the use case of interest, otherwise close attention has to be paid to sourcing the correct environment.
-We need to create a catkin workspace and build several of the packages from source.
+The complete list of packages can be found on the following link: https://github.com/tum-i22/ssacps_packages.

 Some of the packages are part of meta-packages.
 The following section guides through the process of creating the workspace for the packages and installing them.

 ## Installing the required packages